 It may be ironic, but Japan was once one of the most violent countries on earth.
-Not only because of the events of World War II, but Japan in its millions of years of history has always lived in war.
+Not just because of the events of the second world war, but Japan in its millions of years of history has always lived in war.

-Internal and external wars have always happened and Japan has a long history of wars with the famous Samurai, Ninjas, Emperors and a great unjust and disgraced hierarchy.
+Internal and external wars have always happened and Japan has a long history of wars with the famous Samurai, Ninjas, Emperors and a great unfair and disgraced hierarchy.

-It was only after the Second World War that the Japanese changed dramatically in a way that impressed the world.
-They only achieved this because despite their previous wars, the Japanese were dedicated and respectful.
+It wasn't until after World War II that the Japanese changed dramatically in a way that impressed the world.
+They only achieved this because despite their previous wars, the Japanese were devoted and respectful.

-The Japanese dedication to work and the education of young people made Japan a peaceful place.
+The dedication of the Japanese to work and the education of young people has made Japan a peaceful place.
 The country was helped by a rich cultural history and customs that became a pillar for the nation to become what it is today.